AI4SIM/model-collection/README.md

 Each model project should embed functional tests in the ``ci`` folder, that ensure the training code is purely functional, i.e. without any precision or performance consideration.

 The principle of this functional test is to launch a training on a dummy dataset.
-To be sure to detect possible regression due to changes in the code, and not on the data source side, the dummy dataset must be generated synthetically.
+To be sure to detect a possible regression due to changes in the code, and not on the data source side, the dummy dataset must be generated synthetically.

-The ``ci`` folder must contains
+The ``ci`` folder must contain :
 - a ``generate_synthetic_data.py`` file in charge of the synthetic dataset generation based on the real data format.
-This script must taking care of not erasing real data already present in the ``data`` folder.
-We sugges to raise an exception with an explicit message in case of presence of existing data in the targetted path.
-Future work, should address this issue making the data path configurable.
+This script must take care of not erasing real data already present in the ``data`` folder.
+We suggest to raise an exception with an explicit message in case of presence of existing data in the targeted path.
+Future work should address this issue making the data path configurable.
 - a ``configs`` folder with the ligthning formated configuration file of the test training,
 - a ``run.sh`` script file in charge of running the different training tests.

-Optionally it can alos includes :
+Optionally it can also includes :
 - a ``requirements_data.txt`` listing the dependencies related to the synthetic data generation.

 The *Nox* session ``train_test`` allows to run the functional tests :